fluidsonic/fluid-json/README.md

 `JSONReader`'s/`JSONWriter`'s primitive `read*`/`write*` methods they will not use any other codecs and thus not support other types.

-`JSONParser.default` and `JSONSerializer.default` both operate on these codecs and are thus a non-recursive parser/serializer.
+`JSONParser.nonRecursive` and `JSONSerializer.nonRecursive` both operate on these codecs and are thus a non-recursive parser/serializer.

 ### Classes and Interfaces